Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Experimental Results

 \textbf{Impact of $\alpha$.} Table~\ref{tab:ablation_alpha} shows the effect of the contrastive strength~$\alpha$.
 Datasets with higher baseline WER generally benefit from stronger contrastive signals, while the cleaner TED-LIUM is sensitive to over-subtraction and degrades beyond $\alpha{=}1.5$.
 Notably, all nonzero $\alpha$ values improve over the baseline on CORAAL and Earnings22, indicating that CD is broadly robust for hallucination-prone speech recordings.

 \textbf{Individual strategies.} Table~\ref{tab:ablation} compares perturbation strategies by using each as the sole negative.
-No single strategy consistently improves all datasets; for example, silence degrades TED-LIUM to 21.62\% despite helping CORAAL.
-In contrast, the multi-negative combination (Table~\ref{tab:main_results}) achieves lower WER than any individual strategy on all three datasets, suggesting that the proposed aggregation can effectively leverage complementary negative signals.
+No single strategy consistently improves performance across all datasets; for example, silence degrades TED-LIUM to 21.62\% despite improving CORAAL.
+In contrast, the multi-negative combination (Table~\ref{tab:main_results}) achieves lower WER than the single-strategy variants on most datasets, suggesting that the proposed aggregation effectively leverages complementary negative signals.

 \textbf{Effect of model scale.} Despite its larger capacity, Large-v3 yields substantially higher WER under CD than Large-v3-Turbo (45.77\% vs.\ 14.43\% on CORAAL).
 We hypothesize that this gap stems from differences in failure severity and decoder-driven error propagation.
 In particular, Large-v3 often enters deep repetition loops that can push the baseline WER above 200\%.
 Once such loops are established, logit-level contrast alone may be insufficient to consistently steer decoding back to a correct trajectory, because the model assigns overwhelming probability mass to self-reinforcing continuations.
 Moreover, when a previous-segment context is provided as a prefix, a stronger decoder may rely more heavily on that textual context, which can amplify the impact of earlier mistakes.